Basic Liquor Knowledge for Servers: 3 Key Takeaways

 - Famous types: Cognac (from France), Armagnac and other fruit brandies.

-- Common uses: Sipped after meals, used in brandy Alexander, sidecars or warm drinks during colder months.
+- Common uses: Used in brandy Alexander, sidecars or warm drinks during colder months.

 Adhering to legal requirements is crucial: over-serving guests or providing alcohol to minors can jeopardize your job and pose serious legal risks to the business.